OctoMind-dev/automagically-action-execute/README.md

 # automagically-action-execute

 This is a GitHub Action to execute automagically.
-To use this action a token is required.
-Don't have one?
-We're here to help.
+To use this action a token is required, which you can generate in our [octomind app](https://app.octomind.dev).

+See the [docs](https://docs.octomind.dev) for more details.

 > drop us a note: contact@octomind.dev 🐙